CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that excels across all dimensions.
 It provides an extensive list of natural trigger phrases, clearly describes the concrete actions performed, explicitly states when to use it and when not to, and distinguishes itself from related skills.
-The only minor note is that the long list of trigger phrases makes it slightly verbose, but this serves the functional purpose of ensuring correct skill selection.
+The only minor note is the description is somewhat verbose with the long trigger list, but this serves the functional purpose of skill selection well.

 DimensionReasoningScore